-Introduction to the design process; simulation to assist in process creation & analysis; synthesis of separation trains; design of separation towers, heat exchangers, pumps, compressors, expanders and other process equipment; cost accounting & capital cost estimation, trade-offs between capital and operating costs; design of reactor-separator-recycle networks.
+Introduction to the design process; simulation to assist in process creation; synthesis of separation trains; design of separation equipment; and capital cost estimation.

-Completion of an open-ended design project which will include written and oral communication of intermediate status and the final design specifications.
+Completion of an open-ended design project that will include written and oral communication of intermediate results and a final written report.